ml-explore/mlx-swift-examples/Libraries/MLXVLM/README.md

 This is set up to load models from Hugging Face, e.g. https://huggingface.co/mlx-community

-The following models are supported:
+The following models have been tried:

 - mlx-community/paligemma-3b-mix-448-8bit
 - mlx-community/Qwen2-VL-2B-Instruct-4bit